-- A. On November 1, 2021, the Company subscribed capital increase of Vertex System Corporation \$30,000 for an additional 22.52% ownership comprehensive shareholding ratio from 38.83% to 61.35%.
-The Company obtained control over Vertex System Corporation, a company equipment used for building private 5G networks in Taiwan.
+On November 1, 2021, the Company subscribed to the capital increase of Vertex System Corporation in the amount of \$30,000 for an additional 22.52% ownership thereby increasing its total shareholding ratio from 38.83% to 61.35%.
+The Company obtained control over Vertex System Corporation, a company engaged in selling equipment used for building private 5G networks in Taiwan.
 After the acquisition, the Company expects to improve the efficiency of promoting smart manufacturing and smart city integration services.
-Please refer to Note 6(24) of the consolidated report as at the year ended December 31, 2021 for more details. - B. On May 4, 2020, the Company acquired 100% of the share capital of Spiro Technology Systems Inc. for \$23,936 and obtained control over Spiro Technology Systems Inc., a component of a semi-conductor equipment dealer operating in the United States.
-The Company expects to reduce the future cost of material purchases after the acquisition.
-Please refer to Note 6(24) of the consolidated report for the year ended December 31, 2021 for more details.
+Refer to Note 6(25) of the consolidated report as at and for the year ended December 31, 2022 for more details.